Children love to create. And there has to be more to children's arts and crafts than paper, glue, and glitter.

 We define ourselves by what we spend our time doing.
 There are so many opportunities to be distracted, and it takes intentional effort to carve out time for what matters the most.

-Each month of Rooted Childhood contains a introductory section with everything you need to get started, You'll find 8 simple craft projects suitable for beginners with a detailed supply list, 3 whole food recipes, an idea for a family gathering/celebration, an original story, seasonal poetry, songs and fingerplays, and picture book recommendations, all geared toward families with a child under age 8.
+Each month of Rooted Childhood contains a introductory section with everything you need to get started, You'll find 8 simple craft projects suitable for beginners with a detailed supply list, 3 whole food recipes, an idea for a family gathering/celebration, a story to tell aloud, seasonal poetry, songs and fingerplays, and picture book recommendations, all geared toward families with a child under age 8.

-The winter collection acknowledges the changes taking place in the world and invites you look inward during this cold and stark season and kindle the warmth inside your own home through deep connections.
+The spring collection acknowledges the changes taking place in the world and invites you look for new life and growth happening out in nature and inside your own home.

 "We are careful not to dilute life..."